White Company: Tactics

 The White Company is credited with introducing to Italy the practice of dismounting men-at-arms in battle, a practice already commonplace in the battles of the Hundred Years' War in France.
 Contemporary witnesses record that the company fought dismounted and in close order, advancing with two men-at-arms holding the same lance at a slow pace while shouting loud battle cries.
 The longbowmen apparently drew up behind.
 This is not to suggest that they abandoned mounted combat altogether.
-The Battle of Castagnaro was won by a cavalry charge.
+William Caferro highlights the company's ability to deploy and attack at night in order to catch the defensive army off guard.
+They are also noted in their ability to scale walls in order to enter fortified towns.
+They used scaling ladders made out of small sections that could be fitted together to any length.
+Caferro cites chroniclers who would praise the army's ability to go through extreme weather and travel excessive distances quickly.
+The White Company was also known for breaking up into smaller units to make movement easier and maximise their area of target.
+Caferro brings up their use of raids in which they would purposely burn farm land and crops to inflict economic damage as well as their physical violence.
+It is also important to note that their military tactics weren’t always professional as their violence would often go beyond what was typical.